Information about the measures

 • Rate of early-career teachers leaving the state-funded sector (attrition rate)

-The number of FTE early-career teachers (within five years of qualifying as a teacher), absent from the SWC having been present in the previous census, as a proportion of the number of FTE early-career teachers present in the previous census.
+The number of FTE early-career teachers (defined here as within five years of qualifying as a teacher), absent from the SWC having been present in the previous census, as a proportion of the number of FTE early-career teachers present in the previous census.

 • Rate of teachers leaving their school (turnover)